Richard Winters: Later life

-Winters was discharged from the Army and became a production supervisor at a plastics adhesive business, Nixon Nitration Works in New Brunswick, New Jersey.
-In 1951, he and his wife bought a small farm where later they built a home and raised two children.
 In 1972, Winters went into business for himself, starting his own company and selling animal feed products to farmers throughout Pennsylvania.
 Soon afterward, he moved his family to Hershey, Pennsylvania.
-He retired in 1997.
+He retired in 1997, aged 79.

 During the 1990s, Winters was featured in a number of books and television series about his experiences and those of the men in Easy Company.
 In 1992, Stephen Ambrose wrote the book Band of Brothers: Easy Company, 506th Regiment, 101st Airborne from Normandy to Hitler's Eagle's Nest, which was subsequently turned into an HBO mini-series Band of Brothers, with Damian Lewis portraying Winters.

-When the miniseries won Primetime Emmy awards, Winters attended the ceremony to accept on behalf of Easy Company while other surviving members of the company watched from the St. Regis Hotel in Los Angeles.
+Winters also attended the 54th Primetime Emmy Awards on September 22, 2002 at the Shrine Auditorium in Los Angeles when the Band of Brothers miniseries was nominated in multiple categories.
+When it won Outstanding Miniseries (one of seven wins), Winters spoke at co-creator and executive producer Steven Spielberg's invitation on behalf of Easy Company while other surviving members of the company watched from the Los Angeles St. Regis Hotel.

-Winters was also the subject of the 2005 book Biggest Brother: The Life of Major Dick Winters, The Man Who Led the Band of Brothers, written by Larry Alexander.
+Winters was the subject of the 2005 book Biggest Brother: The Life of Major Dick Winters, The Man Who Led the Band of Brothers, written by Larry Alexander.
 His own memoir, Beyond Band of Brothers: The War Memoirs of Major Dick Winters, co-written by military historian and retired U.S. Army Colonel Cole C. Kingseed, was published in early 2006.
 He also gave a number of lectures on leadership to cadets at the United States Military Academy at West Point.

 On May 16, 2009, Franklin and Marshall College conferred an honorary doctorate in humane letters upon Winters.

 Despite the many accolades he had received, Winters remained humble about his service.
-During the interview segment of the miniseries Band of Brothers, Winters quoted a passage from a letter he received from Sergeant Myron "Mike" Ranney: "I cherish the memories of a question my grandson asked me the other day when he said, 'Grandpa, were you a hero in the war?'
-Grandpa said 'No...but I served in a company of heroes'."
+During an interview for Band of Brothers that was both the miniseries' final scene and included in the official HBO companion documentary We Stand Alone Together, Winters quoted a passage from a letter he received from Sergeant Myron "Mike" Ranney:

 Death

-Winters died on January 2, 2011, at an assisted living facility in Campbelltown, Pennsylvania, 19 days before his 93rd birthday.
+Winters died on January 2, 2011, at an assisted living facility in Campbelltown, Pennsylvania, aged 92.
 He had suffered from Parkinson's disease for several years.
-Winters was buried in a private funeral service, which was held on 8 January 2011.
+Winters was buried in a private funeral service, which was held on January 8, 2011.
 He was buried in the Bergstrasse Evangelical Lutheran Church cemetery in Ephrata, Pennsylvania, next to his parents in the Winters' family plot.
 His grave is marked "Richard D. Winters, World War II 101st Airborne".
-His wife Ethel died in 2012, at age 89.
+His wife Ethel died on April 11, 2012 at Country Meadows, Hershey.
+She was 89 years old.